stitchdata/docs/_integration-schemas/stripe/v1/products.md

   - name: "deactivate_on"
     type: "array"
     description: "An array of connect application identifiers that cannot purchase this product.
-Only applicable to products of type=good."
+Only applicable to products of `type: good`."

   - name: "description"
     type: "string"
     description: "The product’s description, meant to be displayable to the customer.
-Only applicable to products of type=good."
+Only applicable to products of `type: good`."

   - name: "images"
     type: "array"
     description: "A list of up to 8 URLs of images for this product, meant to be displayable to the customer.
-Only applicable to products of type=good."
+Only applicable to products of `type: good`."

   - name: "livemode"
     type: "boolean"